AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 Keep in mind the following guardrails when using the ad-hoc activation API.

 * Each ad-hoc activation job can activate up to 50 segments.
 Attempting to activate more than 50 segments per job will cause the job to fail.
-* Ad-hoc activation jobs cannot run in parallel with scheduled export jobs.
-Before running an ad-hoc activation job, make sure the scheduled export job has finished.
+* Ad-hoc activation jobs cannot run in parallel with scheduled [segment export jobs](../../segmentation/api/export-jobs.md).
+Before running an ad-hoc activation job, make sure the scheduled segment export job has finished.
 See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) for information on how to monitor the status of activation flows.
 For example, if your activation dataflow shows a **[!UICONTROL Processing]** status, wait for it to finish before running the ad-hoc activation job.
 * Do not run more than one concurrrent ad-hoc activation job per segment.

 ## Segmentation considerations {#segmentation-considerations}

-By default, Adobe Experience Platform runs scheduled segmentation jobs once every 24 hours.
+Adobe Experience Platform runs scheduled segmentation jobs once every 24 hours.
 The ad-hoc activation API runs based on the latest segmentation results.

-If you want to run segmentation jobs more frequently, and use their result for the ad-hoc activation API, please contact your Adobe representative.

 ## Step 1: Prerequisites {#prerequisites}